-Progress is being made to change the current state.
+Progress is being made to improve the current state.
 But projections show it could take more than 130 years to close the gender gap if the world keeps its current pace.

-I sat down with Navpreet Gill to get her take on the importance of continuing to empower women to be a part of cybersecurity—not just on IWD but every day.
+To help inspire more change now and offer unique perspectives around the importance of bridging the gender gap, I sat down with Navpreet Gill to kick off a blog series with individuals from underrepresented gender identities in cybersecurity at F5 and got her take on the value of continuing to empower women to be a part of cybersecurity—not just on IWD, but every day.

-Navpreet Gill has been with F5 for over three years.
-Her role centers on Product Marketing for Web Application Firewall (WAF) solutions, including F5 BIG-IP Advanced WAF and threat intelligence services.
+Navpreet has been with F5 for over three years.
+Her role centers on product marketing for web application firewall (WAF) solutions, including F5 BIG-IP Advanced WAF and threat intelligence services.
 Previously, Navpreet helped drive product marketing and business development for security startups in Silicon Valley.
 Her experience with security startups inspired her passion for positioning and messaging products and solutions that best address customer use cases and drive business.
 In her off time, Navpreet enjoys rock climbing, skiing, and hiking with her dog, Henry.

 Rachael: I had a non-linear career path before landing in cybersecurity.
 How’d you break into the industry?

 Navpreet: Shortly after my time at UCLA, I received a letter from my healthcare provider notifying me that I was one of the few million impacted by a recent breach.
 I had just moved from Los Angeles to Silicon Valley and was looking for a job, so I started networking in the tech space.
 My mentors pushed me further and encouraged me to seek cybersecurity roles.

 At its core, cybersecurity’s about protecting people from being victimized—and in my career I’ve enjoyed being on the defense side, protecting people from harm, pursuing bad actors, and continuously learning.
 I love seeing the impact of my work.
 The fast-paced environment keeps me focused and keeps my career enjoyable.